Support Athens by Locals!

-Landing in Monastiraki right after your arrival to Athens is the perfect way to get a 360-degree view of Athens and catch a glimpse of what the city is all about – majestic monuments, a vibrant nightlife, unblemished architecture and exquisite gastronomy.
+Landing in Monastiraki right after your arrival in Athens is the perfect way to get a 360-degree view of Athens and catch a glimpse of what the city is all about – majestic monuments, vibrant nightlife, unblemished architecture, and exquisite gastronomy.

 Where is Monastiraki Located

 Boasting the most central location in downtown Athens, Monastiraki is where the heart of the city beats.

 It’s located among the most well-known neighborhoods and sites of Athens, bordering with Thission neighborhood on the east, Syntagma square on the west, and Acropolis Hill as well as the picturesque Plaka on the south.

 It’s the ideal starting point to start your exploration and escapades in the city of Athens.

 The iconic Monastiraki neighborhood presents an amalgam of history, culture, art, and architecture with the influence of different civilizations and bygone eras still lingering in its picturesque streets.

 Its name translates to “little monastery” and it comes from the nunnery of Pantanassa that was built around the tenth century, during the period of the Byzantine Empire.
 The chapel still stands today across the train station and has become one of the neighborhood’s major attractions.